geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

      - Boolean to turn on the TCCON observation operator in GEOS-Chem.
 This will save out text files comparing GEOS-Chem to observations, but has to be manually incorporated into the IMI.
 Default value is ``false``.
    * - ``AIRS``
      - Boolean to turn on the AIRS observation operator in GEOS-Chem.
 This will save out text files comparing GEOS-Chem to observations, but has to be manually incorporated into the IMI.
 Default value is ``false``.
+   * - ``UseBCsForRestart``
+     - Boolean for using global boundary condition files for initial conditions.

 Advanced settings: Local cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~